devantler/homelab/README.md

 - [Flux GitOps](https://fluxcd.io) - For managing the kubernetes applications and infrastructure declaratively.
 - [SOPS](https://getsops.io) and [Age](https://github.com/FiloSottile/age) - For encrypting secrets at rest, allowing me to store them in this repository with confidence.
 - [KSail](https://github.com/devantler/ksail) - For developing the cluster locally, and for running the cluster in CI to ensure all changes are properly tested before being applied to the production cluster.
+- [K8sGPT](https://k8sgpt.ai) - To analyze the cluster for improvements, vulnerabilities or bugs.
+It integrates with Trivy and Kuverno to also provide security and policy suggestions.